rickyzhangca/next-tailwind-styled-components-starter/README.md

 2. Run `yarn`, then `yarn dev`.
 If you use npm, `npm install`, `npm run dev`.

 2. Check `header.js` to update site information.
-Google Analytics is also ready to go.

-3. Check `public/` to update favicons.
+3. Check `public` to update favicons.

 4. Check `package.json` to update project info.